from the November 13, 2006 Newsletter

 What's happening is that wherever saltwater occasionally floods the almost-flat, very-slightly undulating land, even if only during the rarest high tide, mangrove gets established.
 But just beyond that high-tide mark -- and that can be only a couple of feet away -- then the vegetation mainly reflects climate, not tides or soil salinity.
 And the northern Yucatan's climate produces scrub.
-You can see how deserty the vegetation can look, even when standing only a few feet from mangrove swamp, at http://www.backyardnature.net/n/06/061113s.jpg.
+Below, you can see how deserty the vegetation can look, even when standing only a few feet from mangrove swamp:

 In the above picture I think the broadleaf bush with a pale, semi-succulent trunk is a Jatropha, possibly J. gaumeri.
-The grayish-green, long, slender, leafless stems are Pedilanthuses, probably P. tithymaloides.
-You may recognize a young Agave, and I assume that the arching, four-ribbed cactus is Acanthocereus pentagonus.
+The grayish-green, long, slender, leafless stems are Pedilanthuses, Euphorbia personata.
+You may recognize a young Agave, and the arching, four-ribbed cactus is Acanthocereus tetragonus.

 This glimpse of the scrub zone's exotic nature may help you imagine my frustration that no field guides are available to help me identify plants here.
 The problem is especially aggravating because so many of these arid-land species are endemic -- found nowhere else on Earth.
 Plant endemism has been estimated to reach nearly 10% of the Yucatan's Dry Forest vegetation.
 Northwestern Yucatan, the most arid part, is home to 10 of the Peninsula's 14 endemic cacti species.